 The first question I was asked concerned the extent of misattributed paternity.
-We don’t know the true figure, I said, for the simple reason that it’s impossible to test a genuinely random sample of the population for paternity.
-There are always some people who will refuse to participate in random studies.
+We don’t know the true figure, I said, for the simple reason that it’s impossible to test a genuinely random sample of the population.
+There are always people who will refuse to participate in random studies.
 This isn’t a problem if those who refuse are no different from those who do participate, but it would certainly be a problem for a study of this kind, because women with doubts about who fathered their children would be the most likely to find reasons not to participate.

 Almost immediately an irate listener called to ask where on earth the program obtained its “experts.”
 He referred confidently to a British study which showed that misattributed paternity affects more than 30 per cent of the population.
 By this reckoning, more than three-in-ten people are mistaken about the identity of their father.
 Later in the program an interviewee from a fathers’ rights group reiterated the claim that misattributed paternity is widespread in Australia.